AdobeDocs/experience-platform.en/help/query-service/clients/dbvisulaizer.md

 topic-legacy: connect
 description: This document walks through the steps for connecting DbVisualizer with Adobe Experience Platform Query Service.
 ---
-# Connect [!DNL DbVisualizer] to Query Service {#connect-dbvisualizer}
+# Connect [!DNL DbVisualizer] to [!DNL Query Service] {#connect-dbvisualizer}

-This document covers the steps for connecting [!DNL DbVisualizer] Desktop with Adobe Experience Platform Query Service.
+This document covers the steps for connecting [!DNL DbVisualizer] Desktop with Adobe Experience Platform [!DNL Query Service].

 ## Getting started